superlativeinstruments/manuals.playsuperlative.com/SB01/vco.md

 The `PULSE WIDTH` switch controls the mode that the pulse width modulation will operate in.

-When the switch is set to `MANUAL`, the `PULSE WIDTH` slider will manually control the pulse width of the square wave from 50% to 5%.
+- In `MANUAL` setting, the `PULSE WIDTH` slider will manually control the pulse width of the square wave from 50% to 5%.

-When the switch is set to `LFO`, the triangle wave LFO will control the pulse width of the oscillator, and the `PULSE WIDTH` slider will control the amount of modulation that is applied.
+- In `LFO` setting, the triangle wave `LFO` will control the pulse width of the oscillator, and the `PULSE WIDTH` slider will control the amount of modulation that is applied.

-When the switch is set to `ENV` , the envelope shape will control the pulse width of the oscillator, and the `PULSE WIDTH` slider will control the amount of modulation that is applied.
+- In `ENV` setting, the envelope shape will control the pulse width of the oscillator, and the `PULSE WIDTH` slider will control the amount of modulation that is applied.

 </article>